rdivyanshu/rdivyanshu.github.io/permutation.md

 One of favourite saying from [Developing Verified Programs in Dafny](https://leino.science/papers/krml233.pdf) is
 - How strong or weak to make a specification is an engineering choice—a trade-off between assurance and the price to obtain that assurance.
 We want to prove third postcondition.
 So let's pay the price - providing argument with enough details that computer can accept it.
-Convicing will require lines of code as large as initial implementation, as Dafny can't figure out details like it did for first two postconditions.
+Convincing will require lines of code as large as initial implementation, as Dafny can't figure out details like it did for first two postconditions.

 Few observations that will help latter :